aaayushg/aaayushg.github.io/_pages/about.md

 I'm a **PhD** candidate in **Computational Chemistry** at **University of Illinois at Chicago**

-* Research interests involve integration of **machine learning** with next- generation **quantum and classical molecular modeling**.
+My Research interests involve integration of **machine learning** with next-generation **quantum and classical molecular modeling**.
 Versatile skills in computer programming, data science, and building Linux servers and GPUs.
 Strong experience in developing computational methods for drug discovery and sampling protein structures. **Entrepreneurial plus independent research skills** from framing new ideas, building prototypes to documenting in peer-reviewed journals.
 Track record of first-author publications in peer-reviewer journals.
 Passionate about learning and implementing novel and challenging techniques that are advancing the science.

-When not researching, I am a self proclaimed chef, loves to fusecook different cuisines.
+When not researching, I am a self proclaimed chef - loves to fuse-cook different cuisines.
 In sports, I play Badminton and a frequent Marathon runner.
 A Poker Champ (Winner @ Schrodinger Poker Night)

 **Awards & Activities:**
 * Recipient of Chancellor's Student Service and Leadership Award at UIC (Apr’20).